 The logical consequence is that advertisers have also adapted to this new reality.
 Mobile advertising has learned from its past mistakes on the big screen.
 It is more respectful, more personal, and more importantly, integrated into the content shared online.
 Here is an overview of mobile advertising.

 Banners on Mobile Advertising

-This is a classic and relatively conventional advertising format that works well and can be integrated into any type of content.
-Whether on a mobile website, a web app or a freemium application, banners display rotating ads based on user interest and/or geographic location.
-Easy to create and inexpensive, this type of advertising is often found in a CPM model aimed at building the image and awareness of a brand.
+This is a classic and relatively conventional advertising format.
+It works well and can be integrated into any type of content.
+Whether on a mobile website, a web app or a freemium application.
+The banners display rotating ads based on user interest and/or geographic location.
+Easy to create and inexpensive, this type of advertising is often found in a CPM model.
+It aimed at building the image and awareness of a brand.
 Most of the time this advertising format results in RTB (Real-Time Bidding) exchanges, thanks to programmatic marketing.

 This type of advertising emerged in 2012-2013 when content marketing was becoming increasingly important.
 Drawing its inspiration from journalistic and editing codes, it conveys information of an editorial nature through informative content.
 The specific nature of native advertising requires it to follow the natural form and function of the site in which it appears.
 In this sense, it is less intrusive, more personal and does not interrupt the natural flow of reading for its users.

 Video ads, which are six to thirty seconds long, have found a new creative platform on social media, which considers the video to be a powerful platform for social engagement.
 The viewer can elect to skip the ad after a few seconds, or may be required to view it in its entirety.
 For example, YouTube offers numerous video advertising options to complement a global marketing plan.
 Video advertising can, therefore, be incorporated before, during or after the content.
 It is an excellent tool for announcing a promotional offer or building brand awareness.